navkar/Predictions/README.md

 * General themes (Did you watch the movie 'Ready Player One'?)
   - Doing more with less.
 Humans letting go of stuff.
   - Being happy with oneself by owning less physical stuff.
-  - Reduction in physical ownership and more just in time renting.
+  - Reduction in physical ownership and more just-in-time renting.
   - Ability to move instantly from place to another.
+  - Heavy usage of rental services or just-in-time service providers (Inability to own or lack of onwership will be in vogue)

 #### Summer of 2030 (Change in Monetary system) - 2032